joakim/kay/README.md

     -- ...
 }

--- the bottom type is represented by an empty tuple that only ever returns itself () { () -> self }
+-- the void type is represented by an empty tuple that only ever returns itself () { () -> self }
 ```